 I ask Jamie to take off his clothes and streak through the field.
 Without questioning it, he finds a dry patch of earth under a tree and throws everything into a pile.
-He steps gingerly through the tall grass and tells me to look away from his cold thus shrunken penis.
-I put my camera lens between us and listen to the sharp click.
+He steps gingerly through the tall grass and I put my camera lens between us and listen to the sharp click.

 We make it to Biarritz in the late afternoon on Saturday, a few hours before curfew sets in.
 The rain has just cleared and the boardwalk is crowded with families strolling hand in hand.
 The waves here are nicer than in Mimizan, allowing crowds of surfers to bob in the water.
 A few brave groups of friends sit along the wet beach, dark sand sticking to their jeans as they rise.
 The sidewalk is narrower than one would imagine of a bustling coastal city, and snippets of conversation float around our ears as we pass by.

 We don’t take any portraits in Biarritz.
 Despite it being the objective of our trip, we only end up spending a few hours there, turned off by the crowds of people that flood its streets and beaches.
 It’s the exact opposite of Mimizan’s barren landscape, and is hard to take a photo without catching several strangers in the background.

 We walk the sloped path along the Atlantic under the constant threat of rain, feeling like the weekend could last forever.
 We stop on a hill and look at the water below us.
 I’m not sure which way the wind is blowing, but I don’t think it’s towards us.